Mehrdadnka/SignUp-form/readme.txt

 This is a sign up php and mysql and HTML program with sign up controler.
-I use a classless CSS style sheet for this project for fast developing. with this program you can create a sign up form with error checking and username and password validation.
+I used a classless CSS style sheet for this project for fast developing. with this program you can create a sign up form with error checking and username and password validation.